What is it?

 Every sound has a history of its own: from the sound of a drum to the rumbling of heavy traffic.
 Sometimes those sounds can tell us things our eyes miss.
 What are the sounds of homelessness?
 Crowds standing together protesting? politicians making promises on the news?
 Or is it all too often, the sound of silence?

-Noise Matters is a workshop that invites you to think about the past, present, and future of housing and homelessness by paying close attention to the sounds of everyday life.
-Back in December we held an event where shared our archive and asked why it matters.
-Now we want to think about noise too.
+Noise Matters was a workshop that invited visitors to think about the past, present, and future of housing and homelessness by paying close attention to the sounds of everyday life.

-We’re hosting the event with long time friends and partners the Old Diorama Arts Centre – Regent’s Place, 201 Drummond St, Kings Cross, London NW1 3FE.
+The event was hosted with long time friends and partners the Old Diorama Arts Centre – Regent’s Place, 201 Drummond St, Kings Cross, London NW1 3FE.